VenoMave: Targeted Poisoning Against Speech Recognition: Appendix

-\section{\Psycho{} Modeling}
+\subsection{\Psycho{} Modeling}

-As we discussed in the paper, recent adversarial attacks against \ac{ASR} systems~\cite{schonherr2018adversarial, qin2019imperceptible} utilize \psycho{} hearing thresholds --which describe limitations of the human auditory system-- to hide modifications of the input audio signal within inaudible ranges.

-By using hearing thresholds, we encourage \sys{} in some experiments to limit audible distortions.
-These thresholds define how dependencies between certain frequencies can mask, i.e., make inaudible, other parts of an audio signal.
+Recent adversarial attacks against \ac{ASR} systems~\cite{schonherr2018adversarial, qin2019imperceptible} use \psycho{} hearing thresholds to hide modifications of the input audio signal within inaudible ranges.
+By using hearing thresholds, we can limit audible distortions.
+These thresholds define how dependencies between certain frequencies can mask, i.e., make inaudible, parts of an audio signal.
 In essence, we guide \sys{} to hide malicious noise in these inaudible parts.
 At each step of the poison crafting, we scale the gradients of the poison audio signal (calculated via minimizing Equation~\ref{eq:BPLoss}) with scaling factors that limit audible distortions.
 Since human thresholds alone are tight, the scaling factors are allowed for differing from the thresholds by a margin of \(\bm{\hearingOffset{}}\) (in dB).
 The higher \(\bm{\hearingOffset{}}\), the more audible noise is allowed to be added by the attack.

 In the following, we discuss how we compute the scaling factors.
 First, we compute the power spectrum of the difference \textbf{\diffspect{}} between the poison signal spectrum \(\bm{\poisonspect{}}\) and the original signal spectrum \textbf{\origspect{}} for all times \(t\) and frequencies \(q\) as the following: